Bonus Chapter 22

 Coleman v.
 Thompson, 501 U.S. 722, 750 (1991).
 The standard has been developed in a long line of cases.
 Davis v.
 United States, 411 U.S. 233 (1973) (under federal rules); Francis v.
 Henderson, 425 U.S. 536 (1976); Engle v.
 Isaac, 456 U.S. 107 (1982); Murray v.
 Carrier, 477 U.S. 478 (1986); Harris v.
 Reed, 489 U.S. 255 (1989).
 Coleman arose because the defendant’s attorney had filed his appeal in state court three days late.

 In Bousley v.
-Brooks, 523 U.S. 614 (1998), a federal post–conviction relief case, petitioner had pled guilty to a federal firearms offense.
-Subsequently, the Supreme Court interpreted more narrowly the elements of the offense than had the trial court in Bousley’s case.
-The Court held that Bousley by his plea had defaulted, but that he might be able to demonstrate “actual innocence” so as to excuse the default if he could show on remand that it was more likely than not that, no reasonable juror would have convicted him of the offense, properly defined.
+Brooks, 523 U.S. 614 (1998), a federal post-conviction relief case, the petitioner had pled guilty to a federal firearms offense.
+Subsequently, the Supreme Court interpreted the elements of the offense more than the trial court in Bousley’s case.
+The Court held that Bousley by his plea had defaulted, but that he might be able to demonstrate “actual innocence” to excuse the default if he could show on remand that it was more likely than not that, no reasonable juror would have convicted him of the offense, properly defined.

 Id., 488.
 This case held that ineffective assistance of counsel is not “cause” unless it rises to the level of a Sixth Amendment violation.
 See also Coleman v.
-Thompson, 501 U.S. 722, 752–757 (1991) (because petitioner had no right to counsel in state post conviction proceeding where error occurred, he could not claim constitutionally ineffective assistance of counsel).
+Thompson, 501 U.S. 722, 752–757 (1991) (because the petitioner had no right to counsel in state post-conviction proceedings where the error occurred, he could not claim constitutionally ineffective assistance of counsel).
 The actual novelty of a constitutional claim at the time of the state court proceeding is “cause” excusing the petitioner’s failure to raise it then, Reed v.
 Ross, 468 U.S. 1 (1984), although the failure of counsel to anticipate a line of constitutional argument then foreshadowed in Supreme Court precedent is insufficient “cause.”
 Engle v.
 Isaac, 456 U.S. 107 (1982).
 United States v.
-Frady, 456 U.S. 152, 169 (1982) (under federal rules) (with respect to erroneous jury instruction, inquiring whether the error “so infected the entire trial that the resulting conviction violates due process”).
+Frady, 456 U.S. 152, 169 (1982) (under federal rules) (concerning erroneous jury instruction, inquiring whether the error “so infected the entire trial that the resulting conviction violates due process”).

 513 U.S. 298 (1995).
 Id. at 334 (Chief Justice Rehnquist dissenting, with Justices Kennedy and Thomas), 342 (Justice Scalia dissenting, with Justice Thomas).
 This standard was drawn from Sawyer v.
 Whitney, 505 U.S. 333 (1995).
 513 U.S. at 327.
 This standard was drawn from Murray v.
 Carrier, 477 U.S. 478 (1986).